Panama Banking Licence

 - Due to recent local bank consolidation at the upper end (HSBC Panama buying Banistmo, Citibank Panama buying Banco Uno etc.), the Panama bank superintendent’s office is encouraging new bank licence applications at this time, therefore now is the time to take advantage of this window of opportunity.

-There are several non-bank options that can be used for deposit-taking activities which do not require such exacting licensing protocols.
+There are several non-bank options that can be used for deposit-taking activities that do not require such exacting licensing protocols.
 The two most popular are the Swedish Credit Union and New Zealand Offshore Financial Company.
-Neither of these options require proof of capitalization.
+Neither of these options requires proof of capitalization.

 The most common type of financieras in Panama are those offering consumer types of loans, but almost any type of lending can be approved on the application.
 The sum of USD$500,000 is required to be deposited into a local bank as proof of capitalization.
 The financiera would have to be a local operation with a properly staffed office.

 Safeguard Your Assets With the Strongest Multi Jurisdictional Asset Protection Structure in the World

 There are Non-Banking Financial Companies as a Banking Alternative that are far easier to open, have few requirements, very little paid-in capital and do not carry the same expense and risk as a bank formation and can be formed in days rather than months.

 We usually recommend this to our clients, as the list of requirements, procedures, due diligence and capital required are usually so onerous that most all end up quitting the process.
 So we highly recommend forming a financial company in lieu of starting a bank, as it can operate and carry out many of the same financial services, with a fraction of the formalities.
 If you are still interested in offshore bank formation, however, and would like to learn more see below.